AGCoL

 Annotated genes are displayed below the hits.
 Blue exons are on + strand and burgundy are on the - strand.

-Strand for Algo1: Sometimes it is wrong in the Align view.
+Strand for Algo1: Sometimes it is wrong in the Show Align view.
 In this image, the A.thal gene is on the negative strand, but its aligned hit is shown on the positive strand.
 Most of these occurrences have been fixed in v5.4.8, but a few will have slipped through.
 Align strand

 Text Align (from hit popup)

-Text view of alignment
+Hit Information Text view of alignment

 Alternative base views